Welcome to the JSHmoviestuff REVIEW OF 2011.

-Also worth including is Duncan Jones’s gorgeous sci-fi conundrum Source Code, featuring 2 wonderful performances from Jake Gyllenhaal, as the pilot out of time and place – all razor sharp intelligence, combined with a real fragility that melted your heart – and Vera Farmiga, as his only contact in the real world – all by-the-book straightness to begin with, hiding a real emotional core that wins through in the end.
+Also worth including is Duncan Jones’s gorgeous sci-fi conundrum SOURCE CODE, featuring two wonderful performances.
+One is from Jake Gyllenhaal, as the pilot out of time and place – all razor-sharp intelligence, combined with a real fragility that melted your heart – and the other is from Vera Farmiga, as his only contact in the real world – all by-the-book straightness to begin with, hiding a real emotional core that wins through in the end.
 It’s clever, has been mentioned in the same breath as the best Hitchcock and delivers a little bit more with each viewing (three so far!)